I'm So Hood: Remixes

 The official remix of "I'm So Hood" features hip-hop rappers Young Jeezy, Ludacris, Busta Rhymes, Big Boi, Lil Wayne, Fat Joe, Birdman and a new verse from Rick Ross.
 At the 2008 BET Hip Hop Awards, the official remix won the award for best collaboration.

 An alternate remix is a rock remix featuring guitar work performed by Jamey Jasta of metal/hardcore band Hatebreed.

+Cuban Link remixed the song and released it as a diss track towards Khaled, Fat Joe, and Rick Ross and it was titled "Your Not Hood".
+It was featured on his group Bang Bang Boogie's mixtape The Machine, Vol. 1.

 ByrdGang made a remix entitled "I'm So Hood (Byrd Gang Remix)" that can be found on the Members Of Byrdgang 2 (M.O.B) mixtape.

 British rapper Kano has made a freestyle to the song on his MC No. 1 mixtape.

-The music video of the remix features cameos from Webbie, Lil Phat, Boosie, Foxx, Shell, DJ Drama, Don Cannon, DJ Sense, Willie the Kid, Gorilla Zoe, Yung Joc, Swizz Beatz, Plies, Juelz Santana, Jim Jones, Project Pat, Yo Gotti, Blood Raw, Slick Pulla, Roccett, E-40, and Slim Thug, among others.
+The music video of the remix features cameos from Webbie, Lil Phat, Boosie, Foxx, Shell, Mouse, DJ Drama, Don Cannon, DJ Sense, Willie the Kid, DJ Q45, Gorilla Zoe, Yung Joc, Yung Berg, Swizz Beatz, Plies, Juelz Santana, Jim Jones, Project Pat, Yo Gotti, Blood Raw, Slick Pulla, Roccett, E-40, and Slim Thug, among others.